mhuangcode/ExtendedSpeeches-AmazonSumerian/README.md

 > Expected Polly voice for speech: `'Mathieu'`

-There are more than 1 voice for some languages in the Amazon Polly API.
-You can select a custom voice by declaring it in voiceObject.pollyName as a string.
-[Click here for list of voices available.](https://docs.aws.amazon.com/polly/latest/dg/voicelist.html)
+*There are more than 1 voice for some languages in the Amazon Polly API.
+You can select a custom voice by declaring it in voiceObject.pollyName as a string.*

+ [Click here](https://docs.aws.amazon.com/polly/latest/dg/voicelist.html)  for list of Polly voices.

 > **Tips:**
 >
 >
 >  - Language parameter does not need to match voice language, but is recommended.
->  - Language parameter does not need to match text body's language either, but will only generate generic gestures if so.
+>  - Language parameter does not need to match text body's language either, but will only add generic gestures if so.